arthfl/raspi-cloud-lab/README.md

 * Deploy and run k8s on raspi cluster
 * Deploy bosh director so you can deploy bosh releases (maybe CF craziness in the future

+## Known issues
+* Not everything is as idempotent as i'd like it to be yet